philipce/nifty/README.md

 - Clone this repository
 - Make sure you've met the required [dependencies](#dependencies)
-- Write your Swift code and drop it in the `src` directory, right alongside the `nifty` directory
+- Write your Swift code and drop it in the `src` directory, right alongside `nifty`
+- Make sure your code includes a new `main.swift` file if you want it to run
-- Run `make` in the repository root, which will build your code and Nifty together
+- Run `make` in the repository root, which will compile your code and Nifty into the `run` executable
-- Run the executable found in `/build/Platform/`

-TODO: insert steps for installing nifty...
+- Execute your program from the repository root with `./build/$(uname)/run`

 ### Dependencies

+Nifty requires a few things to work.
+Eventually, these will all be taken care of by a fancy installer, but for now it has to be done manually.
+Fortunately it's all pretty simple.

+#### Make

+##### Fortran

 - Make
 - Glibc module for some basic math functions from math.h.
 Not on random